Women’s basketball splits opening weekend

 As a remix of “Lights” by Ellie Goulding blared through the speakers of the arena with a projection of highlights from last season, the Bulls hoped to continue where they left off from last year’s NCAA tournament run.

-With fans cheering and the “Herd of Thunder” playing USF’s fight song, the Bulls split their opening weekend with a 78-70 loss Terps and a 81-47 victory over the Blue Devils. night against the
+With fans cheering and the “Herd of Thunder” playing USF’s fight song, the Bulls split their opening weekend with a 78-70 loss Friday night against the Terps and a 81-47 victory Sunday over the Blue Devils.

 Through two games, USF coach Jose Fernandez said his assessment of his team is to continue to develop his players.

 “We got to continue to improve and get better in a lot of different areas,” Fernandez said.
 “Maryland, I don’t think we shot the ball very well from the floor.
 We didn’t do that from the free throw.
 Today (Sunday), I don’t think we rebounded as well as we should have.
 We are far from where we want to be.”